codersyacht/maximo-knowledge-center/devops/liberty/jms/Configuration.md

 ### Author: Jawahar

+Prerequisite:

+Feature install the folllowing on the Liberty Server.

 #### Generic JMS Configuration for Liberty server.xml

 Most basic element for configuring JMS server in Liberty is as follows.
 This is generic and it is not the required configuration for Maximo.